 This process can be interpreted as follows: the forward pass maps data-generating parameters to z-space using conditional information of x, while the inverse pass maps data points from z-space to the data-generating parameters of interest using the same conditional information provided by the data.
 In the next section, we describe the optimization procedure used to match the outputs of f −1(z; x, φinv ) to the posterior p(θ|x).

 Summary Network.
 Since in practice the conditioning data set x can have variable number of input points (e.g., trial sizes, time points) and exhibit various redundancies, the cINN can profit from some form of dimensionality reduction applied to the data.
 Ideally, we want to avoid hand-crafted summary statistics, and instead learn the most informative summary statistics directly from data.
-Therefore, instead of feeding the raw simulated (observed) data to each ACB, we pass the data through an additional summary network to obtain a fixed-sized vector of learned summary statistics x˜ = h(x; φsum) and learn the parameters of the summary network h jointly with those of the cINN chain via backpropagation.
+Therefore, instead of feeding the raw -- simulated or observed -- data to each ACB, we pass the data through an additional summary network to obtain a fixed-sized vector of learned summary statistics x˜ = h(x; φsum) and learn the parameters of the summary network h jointly with those of the cINN chain via backpropagation.
 Thus, the current method remains completely end-to-end and is capable of generalizing to data sets of variable input size and structure.

 Learning the Posterior.
 The cINN learns to approximate the posterior of model parameters by optimizing a maximum likelihood (ML) criterion.
 Broadly speaking, the goal of ML estimation is to find a set of parameters which maximize the probability of the data under a parametric model.
 In our case, we are interested in maximizing the expectation over all possible neural network parameters with respect to the parameters of the mathematical model: